ps4gentoo/ps4gentoo.github.io/README.md

 ## INFO

-Go under Systemsettings / Display and Monitor / Compositor and change the setting from VSYNC from Never to Automatic!
+go under Systemsettings / Display and Monitor / Compositor and change the setting from VSYNC from Never to Automatic!

 ## Webkit Info Payloads
-(update: 20.01.20 add linux loader for baikal)

-Bootmenü:

-Linux USB - for this payload you need a USB Stick for Boot into Rescue / Shell
-- load the initramfs.cpio.gz & bzimage (kernel) from the FAT32 USB / HDD Partition

-Gentoo
-- Loads the initramfs.cpio.gz & bzImage (kernel) from the PS4 Webbrowser Cache with Kernel 5.3.7
-works for all

-psxIta (this loader is for psxita)
-- Loads the initramfs.cpio.gz & bzImage (kernel) from the PS4 Webbrowser Cache with Kernel 5.3.7 fand loads the linux from Label=psxitarch

-Internal Loader
-- Loads the initramfs.cpio.gz & bzImage (kernel) from the PS4 Hard Drive /data/linux/boot(bzimage,initramfs.cpio.gz) and /data/linux/ system
-Works for CUH10XX and CUH11XX
+-

 ## 📍 Info